rethore/Emergence/README.md

 * Point your webbrowser to the docker ip address: http://xxx.xxx.xxx.xxx:49500/landing

+* Look at the logs:

+   $ docker logs -f webapp

 ### Automatic deployment
 * Once the changes have been commited and pushed to the repo, just do: